fast-crud/fast-crud/README.md

 [English](./README.md) | [简体中文](./README_zhCN.md)

 Fastcrud is a options oriented crud development framework based on vue3.
 It can rapidly develop crud functions, and can be used as the basic framework of low code platform.
-Inherits and optimizes the design idea of D2CrudPlus.
-It is easy to get started, has strong scalability, and has rich examples, so that you can quickly complete the task of moving bricks and spend more time rowing.
+It is easy to get started, has strong scalability, and has rich examples, so that you can quickly complete the task of moving bricks.

 source :[Github](https://github.com/fast-crud/fast-crud)  /  [Gitee](https://gitee.com/fast-crud/fast-crud)
 demo: